MicrosoftDocs/minecraft-creator/creator/Reference/Content/AnimationsReference/Examples/AnimationRenderController.md

 ---
 author: v-josjones
 ms.author: v-josjones
-title: Animation Reference - Render Controllers ms.prod: gaming
+title: Animation Documentation - Render Controllers ms.prod: gaming
 ---

-# Animation Reference - Render Controllers
+# Animation Documentation - Render Controllers

 The Render Controller needs an identifier and needs to follow the format of `"controller.render.<name>"`.
 This name needs to match the name set in the Client Entity Definitions JSON.